ruyounuo/CTD-YOLO/README.md

 # CTD-YOLO
-Paper: Cherry tomato detection using the CTD-YOLO model in unstructured greenhouse environments
+Paper Code: Towards robust cherry tomato detection in greenhouse: the introduction of CTD-YOLO model and its environmental variation analysis
+The code is based on YOLOv5, and the link is https://github.com/ultralytics/yolov5